villhei/elixirtut/elixir_web/app/chapters/processes.md

 When the actor has created it's `workers`, the actor chunks the dataset it received and sends the chunks it to it's `workers` by with the message `{:do_calculations, chunk}`.

-The `workers` receive the message and start doing the calculation, which can of course,be split to even smaller chunks and distributed to new `workers` recursively.
+The `workers` receive the message and start doing the calculation, which can of course be split to even smaller chunks and distributed to new `workers` recursively.

-### An actor can designate how to handle the next message it receives
+### An actor can decide how to handle the next message it receives

-Initially, when our `parent` sends out the message to the `workers`, it changes the state from the initial state where it was ready to receive tasks, to a state where it's waiting for results from it's `workers`.
+Initially when the `parent` sends out the message to the `workers`, it changes the state from the initial state where it was ready to receive tasks to a state where it's waiting for results from it's `workers`.

 When the `workers` finish the processing they were designated to do, they send back a message to their `parent` with the results of the tasks and choose to terminate themselves.

 When the `parent` receives the first results back from a `worker` the parent transitions to (stays in) the receiving state.
-When the last `worker` sends the results of the task to the `parent`, the `parent` send a message to the initiater of the task and transitions back to the initial state.
+When the last `worker` sends the results of the task to the `parent`, the `parent` sends a message to the initiater of the task and transitions back to the initial state.

 ## Spawning processes